Prepare for FY1 Guide by Specialty

 What should a doctor expect from this rotation?

-As an F1, this is a ward based job where you mainly look after postop patients.
+As an F1, this is a ward-based job where you mainly look after post-operative patients.
 There is high turnover of patients.
-There are usually no dedicated theatre days but if the ward is quiet or well staffed, you might be able to get into theatre.
+There are usually no dedicated theatre days but if the ward is quiet or well-staffed, you might be able to get into theatre.
+You will be in charge of preparing and updating the list.

 What are some common presentations they should read about?

-• Urology common conditions – common cancers (bladder, prostate etc.), BPH, urinary retention, haematuria, UTI.
+• Urology common conditions – common cancers (bladder, prostate etc.), BPH, urinary retention, Urinary tract stones, Haematuria, UTI, Testicular torsion, epididymo-orchitis, Urinary retention

 • Urinary catheter complications